-What A Positive Coronavirus Diagnosis Means For President Trump's Health
+What A Positive Coronavirus Test Means For President Trump's Health

 If the president or his wife get sick, it's unclear how they might be treated.
 Convalescent plasma, which is obtained from the blood of people who have recovered from the virus, can be given to patients before they develop symptoms to prevent disease.
 They might also consider remdesivir or another antiviral drug, or one of the so-called monoclonal antibody therapies currently being evaluated, as a preventive measure.

-The Trumps and other White House staffers were routinely tested to try to prevent the spread of the virus, but their infection shows that this doesn't ensure safety.
+The Trumps and White House staffers were routinely tested to try to prevent the spread of the virus, but their infection shows that this doesn't ensure safety.

 "I think the news of the president's and first lady's positive tests show, unfortunately, that a regular testing program doesn't guarantee safety," Jennifer Nuzzo, a senior scholar at the Johns Hopkins Center for Health Security, wrote in an email.